On This Page

 1. Ingests data from one or more supported Sources.

-2. Recognizes, categorizes, and structures the data (we call it “Datatyping”).
+2. Recognizes, parses, and structures the data (we call it “Datatyping”).

 4. Drops expired data when its retention period is up.